 Use Uber or Grab motorbike taxis

-If you’re not comfortable with just hopping on a strangers bike (as a young female I definitely aint) then fear not as there are other options for getting a motorbike taxi in Vietnam.
-It amazed all our friends back home to find out that Uber is uuuber popular in Vietnam (see what we did there) and of course they’ve adapted to their market.
+If you’re not comfortable with just hopping on a strangers bike (as a young female I definitely am not) then fear-not as there are other options for getting a motorbike taxi in Vietnam.
+It amazed all my friends back home to find out that Uber is uuuber popular in Vietnam (see what I did there) and of course they’ve adapted to their market.
 As a result, Uber offers both car and motorbike travel options!
 Upon opening the app, you can just swipe along to the motorbike options.

 Whilst on the back of a motorbike you’ll feel yourself starting to get more comfortable and able to read the traffic.
 Imagine you were driving yourself and pay close attention, deciding when you would go and looking out for hazards.
 You’ll find that in no time you are itching to be in control of the bike yourself (especially if you find yourself riding with a driver who has no sense of direction).

 Step 3: Rent a bike and practice on your own

 Having been on the back of a bike, you’ll have picked up some of the rules of the road (of which there are few anyway).
 And now you are ready to try for yourself.
 This means that now you are only focusing on mastering how to drive, control and balance the bike, not when it is safe to drive and what hazards to look out for.
 This really makes learning to ride a motorbike in Vietnam much easier to master.

 I recommend contacting a bike rental agent (I found mine via a Facebook group) and having them deliver a bike to your accommodation.
 This means that you can practice around your area before having to drive in busy traffic.
 If you live somewhere busy, then see if they can meet you in a quieter district to give you a chance to practice.
 Some of the back streets in D2 or D7 are great for practicing to ride a motorbike in Ho Chi Minh City.